More Than 93.1% of Our DUI Cases Have Resulted in No Conviction Over the Past 13 Years

 Here are some frequently asked questions about first-time DUI charges in Atlanta, Georgia:

-The legal limit for driving under the influence in Georgia is a blood alcohol concentration (BAC) of 0.08% or higher.
-However, you can still be charged with DUI even if your BAC is lower than 0.08% if you are impaired.
+The legal limit for drivers 21 and older in Georgia is a blood alcohol concentration (BAC) of 0.08% or higher.
+For commercial drivers the limit is 0.04%, and for drivers under 21 the limit is 0.02%.
+You can also be charged with DUI less safe even if your BAC is below the legal limit if the officer believes your driving ability was impaired by alcohol or drugs.

 It’s important to remember that every DUI case is unique – and the consequences can vary depending on the circumstances.
 If you have been charged with a DUI in Atlanta, it’s important to seek the help of an experienced DUI attorney.